27 Tech Tools Teachers Can Use to Inspire Classroom Creativity

 SeeSaw

 Rather than limit students to one method for demonstrating their knowledge, SeeSaw allows students to show what they know with tools like draw+record, collage, video, and more.
 Educators report that SeeSaw is intuitive for students to use, so minimal support is required to use this tool!
+For more tips on creating successful virtual learning environment, check out our Ozobot Certified Educator-hosted webinar!

 Evo Classroom Kit

 We may be a little biased, but our personal favorite tool is the Evo Classroom Kit.
 This kit is made for students grades 4 through 8 and includes 12 Evos, accessories, and a driver’s ed activity that allows students to program Evo’s proximity sensors and other features.
 Plus, students and educators can explore over 100 STEAM lessons in the Lesson Library.
-Lessons cover a wide range of subjects along with Ozobot’s two ways to code—online with OzoBlockly and screen-free with Color Codes.
+Lessons cover a wide range of subjects along with Ozobot’s two ways to codeonline with OzoBlockly and screen-free with Color Codes.
 Teachers across the country have shared how they use their Classroom Kits to encourage creativity while teaching coding concepts.
 We pride ourselves on fostering a creative experience that motivates students to keep learning.

 Nearpod

 Nearpod specializes in multimedia displays to make discussions more engaging.
 One of their top tools for teachers is Nearpod VR, an affordable virtual reality headset that lets teachers explore different concepts in 3D.
 There are more than 450 VR tutorials, broken down by subject and grade level.
 Take your students to explore volcanoes or for a historic look at the Taj Mahal.
 This technology inspires curiosity about the world and student engagement in lessons.
+Tech tools teachers use in the classroom: students using Buncee

 TinyTap